GeekchanskiY/THEORY/README.md

 # Skills
 skill 1
 skill 2
-# Example Responsibilities
-responsibility 1
-responsibility 2
-# Sources // where is information from
 # TAGS
 avoid - scraper ignores this and nested notes priority 1-100 - used for different services